A rock told me this:

 Narluga gasps and claps a hand over hen’s mouth as though I hit hen.

-I windmill my apologies.
+I frantically twirl my apologies.
 I shouldn’t have said that.
 I didn’t mean it.

 Hen shakes hen’s head, tells me hen just remembered hen forgot to do something in Pittsburgh.